-State agencies granted this authority have registered individuals as DSW volunteers in the Community Emergency Response Team (CERT), Medical and Environmental Health, Communications and other classifications.
-A number of State Universities, for example, already have program responsibility and DSW volunteers trained in disaster response to perform radio communication operations, sheltering in place, and evacuations on their respective campus.
+State agencies granted this authority have registered individuals as DSW volunteers in the Community Emergency Response Team (CERT), Medical and Environmental Health, Communications, and other classifications.
+Several State Universities, for example, already have program responsibility and DSW volunteers trained in disaster response to perform radio communication operations, sheltering in place, and evacuations on their respective campuses.